When you ask someone about their experience at Penland School of Craft, very often you will hear them say, “it changed my life”.

 To do this, I have partnered with Penland School of Craft to donate 10% of my sales annually to go into their scholarship fund.

 As a center for craft education, Penland has many phenomenal studios including paper, books, clay, drawing, glass, iron, wood, photography, printmaking, letterpress, textiles and metals.
 Each year, my scholarship will go toward a different studio.
-In 2021, I have chosen the clay studio.
+In 2021, I chose the clay studio.
+In 2022, I have chosen the iron studio.

 If you would like to learn more about Penland or taking a class there, visit www.penland.org.